 Academic publication is enriched by contributions from patients who bring their lived experience to the task of authoring or co-authoring.
-Some public co-authors wish to remain anonymous, as their story is sensitive, reports illegal activity or carries stigma.
+Some public co-authors wish to remain anonymous, as their story is sensitive, blows the whistle on corrupt or illegal activity or carries stigma.
 Others may be planning to move into a new phase of life and want their old life to be forgotten.
 A third group of authors may wish to protect their family’s privacy.
 In some jurisdictions, authors may endanger their own lives by reporting findings that are deeply unpopular with research participants, politicians or the public.
 Yet more live within traditional cultures where their background, gender or ethnicity would lead to their material being discounted, or where one’s complete given name represents a major disclosure that is reserved for family and close friends.
 For these, and perhaps other reasons too, authors may wish to conceal their identity.

 As long as such authors can be contacted via the corresponding author, it should be OK for them to use an incomplete name, initials or a pen name to protect their privacy.
 In this way, the scientific publication meets expectations of integrity and transparency, while the author retains the degree of privacy they want.

 There is an adjacent practice by which individual identities are submerged in a group, and both groups of academics and groups of experts by experience have adopted this practice.
 The principle is the same – that authors must be contactable and accountable.
 The issues set out here apply to all authors of academic papers, but may be more salient for consumer authors, as such experts by experience have joined the writing team precisely because of their personal experience.
 As more and more research is co-produced, editors will receive a corresponding increase in the number of manuscripts from writing teams which include authors who wish to conceal their identity.